 Writing THE TRUE HISTORY OF THE BLACK ADDER was a labour of just-on-the-good-side-of-obsessive love which was over all too soon for my liking, but it came out in October 2012, and although the myriad developments in the Blackadder camp required huge extensions for the paperback release in 2013, the time was packed with the task of writing THE FROOD – the official celebration of The Hitchhiker’s Guide To The Galaxy published by Preface in autumn 2014.
 The agonisation over taking on this potentially controversial duty was dwelt on at length here…

-This has all been leading to my current honour – being entrusted with the story of Fry & Laurie, one of our greatest comedy double acts, in my officially endorsed joint biography SOUPY TWISTS!
-This time, published by Unbound, so you can follow the construction of this positively orgasmically exciting book via the inherent link.
+This had all been leading to the honour of being entrusted with the authorised story of Stephen Fry & Hugh Laurie, one of our greatest comedy double acts, in my officially endorsed joint biography SOUPY TWISTS!
+This time, published by Unbound, so pledgers followed the construction of the positively orgasmically exciting book via the inherent link.

-I will be using this website and blog not merely to mull over details from these books and to share comedy material – excised sections, audio interviews, things I never felt I could get away with, images we couldn’t clear for print, etc. – but to detail the development of Book #4 in the Jem Roberts range of Comedy History, and give you a chance to shout at me ‘DON’T YOU DARE FORGET ABOUT COLIN’S SANDWICH!’***
+I use this website and blog not merely to mull over details from these books and to share comedy material – excised sections, audio interviews, things I never felt I could get away with, images we couldn’t clear for print, etc. – but to detail the development of Book #7 in the Jem Roberts range of Comedy History, and give you a chance to shout at me ‘DON’T YOU DARE FORGET ABOUT COLIN’S SANDWICH!’***